This article will review how your score is calculated and options for improving your score.

 Lagging indicators include Recordable Cases, DART Cases, EMR, OSHA citations, and fatalities.
 These factors are indicative of past safety performance; as such, there is no opportunity to improve your score as it relates to your lagging indicators.

 You may be able to improve your score through your leading indicators.
-Your score in this area is determined by your answers to the questions asked in the Safety Management Systems, Safety Program Elements and Special Elements sections.
+Your score in this area is determined by your answers to the questions asked in the Management Systems, Program Elements and Advanced Initiatives sections.
 This Is an opportunity to highlight the strength of your company’s safety program.

 To determine if you can improve your score:

-First, review your answers in the Safety Management Systems, Safety Program Elements, and Special Elements tabs.
+First, review your answers in the Management Systems, Program Elements, and Advanced Initiatives tabs.
 Questions answered ‘Yes’, with supporting documentation in your safety manual uploads, are awarded points.
 Revisit questions you have answered ‘No’ to and make sure that a ‘No’ response is appropriate.
 Consult your safety staff to ensure that questions are answered appropriately as necessary.
 ‘No’ answers are not awarded points.
-However, if your company decides to develop and implement additional safety programs that adequately addresses the hazard or activity, you may change your answer to ‘Yes’ and the corresponding point(s) will be awarded.
+However, if your company decides to develop and implement additional safety programs that adequately address the hazard or activity, you may change your answer to ‘Yes’, and the corresponding point(s) will be awarded.
 This can be done at any time.

 Click on the and you will be shown a list of discrepancies found.

 These points can be restored if you decide to develop and implement additional safety programs, safety management systems, or special elements to address these questions.
-Upload newly developed supporting documentation in the Special Elements tab.
+Upload newly developed supporting documentation in the Advanced Initiatives tab.
 Highwire will review your uploads and restore any points if the uploaded documentation adequately addresses the hazard, activity, or question.

 If you feel that your uploaded documentation sufficiently addresses any discrepancy you can request that Highwire conducts an additional review.